Biruh-21/My-python-games/README.md

 <h2>Snake-Game</h2>

 This is the snake game that I love the most.
 It has a feature so it can hold your previous high score even after you close and rerun the code.
 I hope you will love it.
 Make a fun.

+<h2>Turtle-Crossing-game</h2>

+In this game you have your turtle and the goal of the game to help your turtle cross the road in front of it without being killed by any of the cars passing.
+The speed of the cars increases as you promote to the next levels.